It’s hard for a shepherd when the bear pays a call. It isn’t a good time for me to visit, but when I set out I know nothing of all this.

 I look back towards where the sheep is lying.
 The first vultures are arriving.
 They circle, then plunge.

-“There were a couple there earlier,” J tells me, “but we chased them away.
+“There were a couple there earlier,” Josep tells me, “but we chased them away.
 I’ll bring a sheet.”

 I go on ahead.
 I’m a little anxious because there are a dozen birds, with more diving down.
 I’m a few paces away when those on the ground take to the air, flapping so near my head that I can feel the downdraft.
 Their wings arch over me: griffon vultures have a wingspan of 2.5m.